elpassion-shops/BetterBankEL/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

+## For install after clone use only npm

+npm install

+## Install service worker

+npx msw init packages/client/public

+> This will copy the mockServiceWorker.js inside the client project

 ## Generate an application

 Run `nx g @nrwl/react:app my-app` to generate an application.